10 Disadvantages Of Zero Waste

 8. Zero waste can cause anxiety

-Thinking about the impacts of plastic waste, climate change, or other ecological disasters can lead to worrying, fear, helplessness, and other overwhelming feelings.
+Thinking about the impacts of plastic waste, climate change, or other ecological disasters can lead to worrying, fear, and helplessness.

 Solution:

 Significant changes don’t happen overnight.
-Remember that!
 You need to work hard towards reducing your waste, and it will take time.

 9. Zero waste requires discipline